 Coaching v therapy

-A frequently asked question is: What is the difference between coaching and psychotherapy?
-The most generic answer to this question is that “therapy focuses on the past while coaching focuses on the present and future”.
-However, there are psychotherapeutic approaches (cognitive behavioural therapy, for example) that don't encourage clients to dwell on the past — and forms of coaching that allow for deeper self-exploration.
+The most clichéd answer is that “therapy focuses on the past whereas coaching focuses on the present and future”.
+But there are psychotherapeutic approaches (cognitive behavioural therapy, for example) that do not encourage clients to dwell on the past, and forms of coaching that allow for deeper self-exploration.

-However, not all therapy clients are ill; many highly functioning individuals seek psychotherapy in order to increase self-awareness and personal growth.
+In real life, though, things are not so clear-cut.
+Not all therapy clients are ill; many highly functioning people seek the help of psychotherapists in order to increase self-awareness and achieve personal growth.
 At the same time, coaching clients aren’t always in a healthy state of mind.
-As Mark Twain stated, “Let us consider that we are all partially insane.
-It will explain us to one another; it will unriddle many riddles." !

-While coaching (as we know it) will hopefully never replace therapy altogether, it is a much-needed evolutionary step in the helping professions; and in the future, like it or not, the boundary between the two areas is likely to become even more blurred.
+While coaching as we know it will hopefully never replace therapy altogether, it is a much-needed evolutionary step in the helping professions; and in the future, like it or not, the boundary between the two areas is likely to become even more blurred.

 Previous